Sen. McCain’s farewell carries message for Trump

 Former Presidents George W. Bush and Barack Obama, the two men who thwarted McCain’s ambitions to become commander in chief, stood one after the other before the nation’s elite at Washington National Cathedral on Saturday to honor the man they beat, extolling him as a one-of-a-kind figure the likes of which will not be seen again anytime soon.

 That they were asked, and not the current president, spoke volumes about the man and the moment.
-And while neither explicitly mentioned President Donald Trump, who, uninvited and unwelcome, went golfing instead, their tributes could hardly be heard without the unspoken contrast to the current occupant of the Oval Office, a message amplified by a more overt rebuke from the senator’s daughter.
+Neither explicitly mentioned President Donald Trump, who, uninvited and unwelcome, went golfing instead.
+But their tributes could hardly be heard without the unspoken contrast to the current occupant of the Oval Office, a message amplified by a more overt rebuke from the senator’s daughter.

 “So much of our politics, our public life, our public discourse, can seem small and mean and petty, trafficking in bombast and insult, in phony controversies and manufactured outrage,” Obama said.
 “It’s a politics that pretends to be brave, but in fact is born of fear.
 John called us to be bigger than that.
 He called us to be better than that.”